vokimon/markdown-customblocks/README.md

 There is a catch.
 Each markdown extension has to identify its own markup.
-For new extensions, is hard to find a handy markup no body is using yet.
+For new extensions, is hard to find a handy markup that no other extension is using yet.
 Because of that, the trend is having a lot of different markups, even for extensions sharing purpose.
 When you find a better extension for your figures,